cam1608/background-generator/README.txt

 3. Alternatively, click the "Click me" button to generate random colors.
 4. The background will update automatically as you select colors or click the button.

-## Dependencies

-This project does not have any external dependencies.
-It utilizes vanilla JavaScript for functionality.

-## Contribution

-Contributions to improve the code or add new features are welcome.
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with descriptive commit messages.
-4. Push your changes to your fork.
-5. Submit a pull request to the main repository.